SOLE 🐾

 Quantitative Results

 The comparison of closed-set 3D instance segmentation setting on ScanNetv2.
 SOLE is compared with class-split methods, mask-training methods and the full-supervised counterpart (upper bound).
-SOLE outperforms all the OV-DIS methods and achieves competitive results with the fully-supervised model.
+SOLE outperforms all the OV-3DIS methods and achieves competitive results with the fully-supervised model.

 The comparison of closed-set 3D instance segmentation setting on ScanNet200.
 SOLE is compared with OpenMask3D on the overall segmentation performance and on each subset.
 SOLE significantly outperforms OpenMask3D on five out of the six evaluation metrics.